FAQ about the independent restaurant and bar grant program

 For businesses in operation before 2019: Take your 2019 gross revenue minus 2020 gross revenue and subtract the total amount of all PPP loans you received.

-For business that opened in 2019: Take the average of your 2019 monthly gross revenue and multiply that average by 12.
-Take the average of your 2020 monthly gross revenue and multiply that by 12 and subtract the 2020 amount from the 2019 amount, then subtract any PPP loans you received.
+For businesses that opened in 2019: Take the average of your 2019 monthly gross revenue and multiply that average by 12, then subtract your 2020 actual revenue and any PPP loans you received.
+If your business was not open for the entirety of 2019 you may opt to use the calculation below.

-Do businesses use gross or net revenue to calculator grant amounts?
+Do businesses use gross or net revenue to calculate grant amounts?

 Businesses use gross revenue.

-Do my Employee Retention Tax Credit (ERTC) or EIDL Loan affect total grant amounts?
+Do Employee Retention Tax Credit (ERTC) or EIDL Loans affect total grant amounts?

 No, only PPP funds are deducted from the total.
-Using EIDL loans and ERTC proceeds do not disqualify businesses from participating in the program.
+Using EIDL loans and ERTC proceeds do not disqualify businesses from participating in the program, or impact grant calculation.

 What is the maximum grant amount?